Sep 26, 2023

 - No reusable code.
 It’s not a great option for code management since it doesn’t let users reuse code.

 That’s because it combines the application’s source code with the libraries and dependencies required to run it.
+Check out our Docker cheat sheet to help you out.

 Docker offers a free plan with unlimited public repositories and three paid plans.
 Pro includes advanced productivity features for $5/month, while Team comes with advanced collaboration features for $7/month per user.